mwenge/vlm/README.md

 ### Build the Virtual Light Machine

-To build the rom image `VirtualLightMachine.jag`:
+You are now ready to build the rom image `VirtualLightMachine.jag`:
 ```sh
 make virtuallightmachine.jag
 ```